 For those that prefer dumbbell layouts, you do get options for both developments, but at Kent Ridge Hill Residences that is only available for the 2 bed 1 bath or 2 bedroom + study unit.
 I do prefer the one at Normanton Park as you can keep it as an enclosed kitchen.

 They both feature small foyers, so some could see that as wasted space.
-Kent Ridge Hill Residences does also come with bomb shelter, which not everyone is a fan of especially in the smaller units (although having storage space is always great).
+Kent Ridge Hill Residences does also come with a bomb shelter, which not everyone is a fan of especially in the smaller units (although having storage space is always great).

 Kent Ridge Hill Residences 3 Bedroom